 GPA of 3.0 or higher in major.

 For international students, a TOEFL score of 575 or higher (paper-based) or TOEFL IBT of at least 90 or higher is required for international students who do not apply for a teaching assistantship.
-International students applying for a teaching assistantship must have a paper-based TOEFL score of at least 600 or higher or a TOEFL IBT of at least (250 or better on the computer-based TOEFL, 100 or better iBT-based TOEFL) and Test of Spoken English (TSE) score of at least 45.
-A score of 575 or better (231 or better on the computer-based TOEFL and 90 or better iBT-based TOEFL) is required for international students who do not apply for a teaching assistantship.
+International students applying for a teaching assistantship must have a paper-based TOEFL score of at least 600 or higher or a TOEFL IBT of at least 100.

-For students emphasizing the nutritional sciences, prerequisite courses to regular status are: human or animal physiology, inorganic and organic chemistry, biochemistry (preferably with lab), and human nutrition with a biochemistry prerequisite.
+Prerequisite courses for regular status admission are: human or animal physiology (one course), inorganic chemistry (two courses, Chem 1 and Chem 2), organic chemistry (one course), biochemistry (one course, preferably with lab), and human nutrition with a biochemistry prerequisite (one course).
 Students wishing to pursue thesis research topics related to social science aspects of nutrition and eating behaviors should have some courses in sociology, psychology, anthropology, etc.

 Provisional status may be designated if: